Possession of Cannabis With Intent to Deliver Lawyer Chicago

-Charged with Possession of Cannabis with Intent to Deliver in Chicago?
-Andrew M. Weisberg Can Defend Your Rights and Protect Your Future
+Charged With Possession of Cannabis With Intent to Deliver in Chicago?
+Andrew M. Weisberg Can Protect Your Rights and Fight for Your Future

-Understanding Possession of Cannabis with Intent to Deliver in Illinois
+Understanding Possession of Cannabis With Intent to Deliver Under Illinois Law

 Intent to deliver is often inferred from circumstantial evidence rather than direct proof.

-How Prosecutors Try to Prove Intent to Deliver
+How Prosecutors Attempt to Prove Intent to Deliver

-One of the most important issues in these cases is whether the State can prove intent to deliver rather than simple possession.
-Prosecutors frequently rely on indirect evidence to support this claim.
+One of the primary issues in these cases is whether the State can prove distribution rather than personal use.

-Penalties for possession of cannabis with intent to deliver vary based primarily on the amount involved.
+The penalties for possession of cannabis with intent to deliver vary significantly depending on the amount involved.

 Class B misdemeanor punishable by: